Enrollment Information and Procedures

 There is no fee for seeking PLA credit through IRCs.
 If you will be applying for credit with an IRC, please print, read and complete the Credit for Prior Learning Application for Industry Recognized Credentials.
 Credentials not included on the list may be eligible for credit following a division assessment of the credential.

-Note: Prior Learning Assessment (PLA) credit is awarded based on HCC policy.
+Note: Prior Learning Assessment (PLA) credit is awarded based on HCC procedure.
 There is no guarantee PLA credit will transfer to a four year institution.
-If you plan to transfer, it is recommended that you check with your intended institution for information on the PLA credit and/or non-traditional credit transfer policy.
+If you plan to transfer, it is recommended that you check with your intended institution for information on the PLA credit and/or non-traditional credit transfer procedure.

 Academic credit may be awarded for the completion of training programs which have been evaluated by the American Council on Education (ACE).
 Credit is posted to the student's transcript upon successful completion of any three-credit course taken in attendance at HCC.

 Students may earn up to twelve credits for high school experiences through an articulated agreement between HCC and Harford County Public Schools.
 Articulated high school credit is posted to the student's transcript upon successfully meeting all agreement requirements including completion of any three-credit course taken in attendance at HCC with a minimum grade of "C".